marksibrahim/knowledge_search/README.md

 "paper" --> "Pulp (paper)"

 * lower-case paper is matched to the correct article title.

-## Application

-A search term is matched to the closest title based on the elasticsearch query above.
-It is then translated into a neo4j query using get_neighbors.py, which returns the parent, comparable, and child articles in a network view.

 ## <a name="Setup"></a>Setup

 To install dependencies: